Civil-Service-Human-Resources/lpg-terraform-paas/README.md

 #### Unsecure variables

+> :warning: **Deprecated**: Variables are no longer stored in Terraform.
+To store variables in your App Services, please use the [Vault CLI](https://github.com/Civil-Service-Human-Resources/csl-vault) instead.

 Unsecure variables can be updated in the `00-vars.tf` file.
 This file contains items such as docker tags, SKUs and various other settings

 #### Secure variables

+> :warning: **Deprecated**: Variables are no longer stored in Terraform.
+Secure (secret) variables are now stored in a Key Vault.
+To store variables in your App Services, please use the [Vault CLI](https://github.com/Civil-Service-Human-Resources/csl-vault) instead.

 Secure variables can be updated in the `${env}-vars.tf` file.
 This file contains items such as passwords and tokens